NardJ/Tin-Whistle-Helper/README.md

 It is also possible to edit the tbs and tb files directory.
-Editing makes some more options available, like multiple texts, custom placed and colored.View tutorial.tb and tutorial.tbs for more instructions.
+Editing makes some more options available, like multiple texts, custom placed and colored.
+View *tutorial.tb* for more instructions.

 Example file